In a rugged archipelago situated 600 miles off the coast of Ecuador, there are more than 200 recorded species of Galapagos Islands animals.

 READ MORE: Exploring Santa Cruz & Espanola Islands

 Also known as the Large-billed Flycatcher or Papamoscas, this beautiful bird is the smallest species in its genus.
-It’s also the only Flycatcher found in the islands.
+It’s also the only Flycatcher found in the Galapagos Islands.

 It measures around 6 inches long, with a slight bushy crest and drab grey plumage offset by yellow bellies.
 They’re commonly seen on the main islands in the archipelago, living in tropical dry forests and arid scrub near cacti.